 We all know what FOSS is and what are its benefits.
 FOSS is nothing but an acronym for ‘Free and Open Source Software’.
 Basically, any software which allows the user to freely run the program anywhere and for any purpose, modify the program files as per their requirement and allows them to freely distribute copies of the original software or their own modified versions is known as a free and open source software.
 In this post, I’m going to share with you all on how my journey towards FOSS started.

 FSFTN Camp at Loyola-ICAM

 A few days I came across an article on ‘The Hindu’ newspaper about a workshop that was to be conducted at Loyola-ICAM College of Engineering & Technology and organized by the Free Software Foundation Tamil Nadu (FSFTN), a non-profit organization that is a part of Free Software Movement of India (FSMI).
 Coming across the terms ‘free’ and ‘software’ together, I was intrigued by it and decided to check what it was all about.

 So then I applied for the workshop along with five of my classmates (actually I forced them to join me!).

-Later after a week it was time for the workshop.
-It started on the twelfth of August (12th August, 2016) and was conducted for three days, that is – till 14th August, 2016.
+Later after a week, it was time for the workshop.
+It started on the twelfth of August (12th August, 2016) and was conducted for three days, that is – until 14th August, 2016.

 At first, I wasn’t much serious but once the sessions started I adapted to the sessions, for I had the thirst for knowledge – Learn Something New.
 For me, everything over there was like a new experience because I didn’t know much about Linux, the Free Software Ideology, Git, Python, the Mesh Networks, Cryptography, Mass Surveillance, etc.

 The workshop consisted of two tracks – Programming and Design.
-Me & my friends chose programming, so I’ll stick to it.
+I & my friends chose the programming track, so I’ll stick to it.